JavaScript is required

 Seasonal greetings and phrases used throughout the year - Banner

 If you've ever tried writing an email to a Japanese colleague or friend, you've probably noticed something interesting.
 The Japanese don't just jump straight into business.
 They start with seasonal references that acknowledge the current weather, the changing leaves, or the approaching winter chill.
 These aren't just polite filler words.
 They're a fundamental part of how Japanese people communicate throughout the year, rooted deeply in their connection to nature and the seasons.
-Learning these phrases will make your Japanese sound way more natural and culturally aware.
+Learning Japanese seasonal phrases will make your Japanese sound way more natural and culturally aware.

 Understanding seasonal greetings in Japanese culture